emberjs/guides/source/configuring-ember/specifying-url-type.md

-By default the Router uses the browser's hash to load the starting state of your application and will keep it in sync as you move around.
-At present, this relies on a [hashchange](http://caniuse.com/hashchange) event existing in the browser.
+The Ember router has four options to manage your application's URL:  `history`, which uses the HTML5 History API; `hash`, which uses anchor-based URLs; `auto`, which uses `history` if supported by the user's browser, and falls back to `hash` otherwise; and `none`, which doesn't update the URL.
+By default, Ember CLI configures the router to use `auto`.
+You can change this option in `config/environment.js` under `ENV.locationType`.

+## history

+When using `history`, Ember uses the browser's [history](http://caniuse.com/history) API to produce URLs with a structure like `/posts/new`.

-Given the following router, entering `/#/posts/new` will take you to the `posts.new` route.
+Given the following router, entering `/posts/new` will take you to the `posts.new` route.

 ```app/router.js